moniaros/AgentRisePortal/COMPREHENSIVE_DOCUMENTATION.md

 -   **File:** `pages/AutomationRules.tsx`
 -   **Purpose:** Provides a UI for administrators to manage agency-specific automation rules.
 -   **Functionalities:**
-    -   Features a tabbed sub-navigation to switch between an overview and specific rule categories (`Lead Conversion`, `Communication Automation`).
+    -   Features a tabbed sub-navigation to switch between an overview, rule categories (`Lead Conversion`, `Communication Automation`), and a new `Templates` manager.
-    -   Displays all automation rules for a selected category in a filterable table.
+    -   Displays automation rules for a selected category in a filterable table.
     -   Admins can toggle rules between "Active" and "Inactive".
-    -   Admins can access an actions menu to (mock) Edit, Duplicate, or Delete a rule.
+    -   Admins can access an actions menu to Edit, Duplicate, or Delete a rule.
-    -   Deleting a rule triggers a confirmation modal.
--   **UI Elements:** Tabbed sub-navigation, filter controls, data table with toggle switches and actions menu, confirmation modal.
+-   **UI Elements:** Tabbed sub-navigation, filter controls, data table, confirmation modal.
--   **Data Source:** `hooks/useAutomationRules.ts` (fetches from `/data/rules/*.json`).
+-   **Data Source:** `hooks/useAutomationRules.ts` (fetches from `/data/rules/automation_rules.json`).
--   **Localization:** Fully supported (rule names and triggers are read from localization keys).
+-   **Localization:** Fully supported.

 ### 3.5.
 Automation Rule Builder
 -   **Files:** `pages/RuleBuilder.tsx`, `components/automation/builder/*`
 -   **Purpose:** A dedicated, form-based interface for creating and editing complex automation rules.
 This feature is accessible to Admin users via the "Automation Rules" page.
 -   **Functionalities:**